How to keep your warehouse tidy, safe and clutter-free

 Love those labels

 Marking out your warehouse floors will not only help keep things tidy but will also assist any newcomers or visitors needing to find their way around.
-Creating line markings to designate pedestrian or vehicle-only areas will help keep them safely apart while labelling each area of the warehouse to identify the different kinds of stock, equipment or machinery present will maintain an ordered way of working and protect valuable assets from damage.
+Creating line markings to designate pedestrian or vehicle-only areas will help keep them safely apart while labelling each area of the warehouse to identify the different kinds of stock, equipment or machinery present will maintain an ordered way of working and protect machine assets from damage.
 Don’t forget to mark out zones for forklift parking and pallet loading.